gwu-libraries/sfm-ui/docs/monitoring.rst

 To reach the monitoring page, click "Monitor" on the header of any page in SFM UI.

-The monitor page provides status and queue lengths for harvesters and exporters.
+The monitor page provides status and queue lengths for SFM components, including harvesters and exporters.

 The status is based on the most recent status reported back by each harvester or exporter (within the last 3 days).
 A harvester or exporter reports its status